 What Are the 4 Types of OCD?

 OCD typically follows a recurring pattern of obsessions and compulsions, however, the theme of these obsessive thoughts and compulsive behaviors can vary.
-Studies have identified that there are 4 types of OCD that are more commonly seen.5 These include contamination, self-doubt, perfection, and forbidden thoughts.
+Studies have identified that there are four types of OCD that are more commonly seen.5 These include contamination, self-doubt, perfection, and forbidden thoughts.

 The four types of OCD are: